There’s an old story about a man who walks by a construction site and sees three workers, each pushing a wheelbarrow holding one enormous stone.

 For example, I help people create positive change through writing and coaching.
 One of the reasons I do these things is to meet my financial overhead and to put food on the table.
 So, viewed strictly from that perspective, you might conclude that I’m just hauling rocks.

-At the next level, my objective is to build up my coaching practice, increase the traffic to my blog, and sell more books.
+At the next level, my objective is to build up my coaching practice, increase the traffic to Advanced Life Skills, and sell more home study courses.
 The more successfully I do those things, the more readers and clients I attract.
 This, in turn, increases the performance of the various aspects of my business.
 When viewed from this perspective, you could say that I am putting up walls.

 But the real motive and objective of my writing and coaching is to help people from all over the world to achieve and maintain a very high level of personal excellence.
 When I stay focused on that, I feel like I am building a magnificent castle while also meeting my lesser goals at the same time.